antmicro/meta-antmicro/demos/nvidia-jetson-orin-baseboard-gmsl-ov5640-demo/README.md

 ![](img/gmsl_hardware_topology.png)

-To prepare the Jetson Orin Baseboard for GMSL usage, connect the hardware like in the diagram above, that is:
+To prepare the Jetson Orin Baseboard for GMSL usage, connect the hardware as shown in the diagram above, that is:

 1. Connect GMSL Deserializer to Jetson Orin Baseboard on CSI A
 2. Connect GMSL Serializer #1 to GMSL Deserializer on Channel A